Wavelets and Their Application in Mathematica

 Wavelet analysis can be used in many other application areas.
 Signal detection in time-series data is one natural extension of wavelets.
 Keep an eye out for another post on useful applications of wavelets.

-To learn more about working with wavelets in Mathematica, register for the free Wolfram seminar “S45: Wavelet Analysis in Mathematica”.
+To learn more about working with wavelets in Mathematica, watch our Wolfram Training on-demand courses on Wavelet Analysis.